Best Backpacking Sleeping Pads of 2024

 Cons

-• A bit heavier/bulkier
+• A bit tedious to inflate

 The Big Agnes Rapide SL Insulated is a super cushy, durable, and warm sleeping pad for 3-season adventures.
 The Rapide is less expensive compared to pads with similar specs, so it’s an excellent choice for backpackers looking to save without sacrificing comfort.